 Current Governor Pen Portraits

 I am still a parent at the academy and am often at the Year 6 school gate at pick up time should anyone want to chat.
 I am friendly and approachable and am more than happy to speak to anyone with questions or views on Cherry Willingham Priory Academy.
-In my working life I support and mentor apprentices within Lincolnshire County Council as trainer and assessor.
-I also have a lot of experience in child protection from working in social care and volunteering for the NSPCC previously.
+In my working life I support and mentor apprentices within Lincolnshire County Council as a trainer and assessor.
+I also have a lot of experience in child protection from my previous roles working in social care and volunteering for the NSPCC.

-I am fully committed to helping and supporting the senior leadership team within the academy to ensure it is a safe place where each individual child is given the support and tools they need in order to meet their full potential.
-I want all of the children to be happy and enjoy their time at school, and I believe Cherry Willingham Priory Academy we can achieve this and support all of our children to flourish and thrive.
+I am fully committed to helping and supporting the Senior Leadership Team within the academy to ensure it is a safe place where each individual child is given the support and tools they need in order to meet their full potential.
+My wish is that all children are happy, healthy and safe, and enjoy their time at school.
+I believe that at Cherry Willingham Priory Academy we can achieve this and support all of our children to flourish and thrive.

 I have been a Governor at Cherry Willingham Primary School since 2010, initially as a parent governor during the period my children progressed through the school.
 They thoroughly enjoyed their time at Cherry and received an excellent education.

 I am now a co-opted governor with responsibility for Early Years and the Curriculum.

 My vocation within the NHS, based in the area has enabled me to gain extensive knowledge of partnership working on matters such as health, education and social care within major organisations; knowledge that I feel supports the school.